-Meanwhile 41-year-old Tullier is “fighting for his life,” and 51-year-old Simmons, who has 23 years of service, face months of recovery, Gautreaux said.
+Meanwhile, Tullier is “fighting for his life,” and Simmons, who has 23 years of service, faces months of recovery, Gautreaux said.

 CNN has filed a Freedom of Information Act request with the military to obtain records about Long’s service.
 Under Defense Department rules, health records that might include any information on Long’s mental health are considered protected, even though he is dead.
 The records are part of the criminal investigation.

 CNN has filed a similar request for the records of Micah Johnson, also formerly a military member.
 He killed five police officers in Dallas, and a criminal investigation is ongoing about his military record.